-- 18. In the conduct of an engagement involving an investment circular, the reporting accountants should comply with the requirements of the Code of Ethics for Professional Accountants issued by the HKICPA. - 19.
-While it is not the responsibility of the reporting accountants to judge the appropriateness, or otherwise, of a proposed transaction, in respect of which they have been engaged, there may be rare circumstances where reporting accountants consider the proposed transaction, or their proposed association with the transaction, to be so inappropriate that the reporting accountants cannot properly commence work or continue to act. - 20.
+- 17. In the conduct of an engagement involving an investment circular, the reporting accountants should comply with the requirements of the Code of Ethics for Professional Accountants issued by the HKICPA. - 18.
+While it is not the responsibility of the reporting accountants to judge the appropriateness, or otherwise, of a proposed transaction, in respect of which they have been engaged, there may be rare circumstances where reporting accountants consider the proposed transaction, or their proposed association with the transaction, to be so inappropriate that the reporting accountants cannot properly commence work or continue to act. - 19.
 The reporting accountants should agree the terms of the engagement with those from whom they accept instructions.
-All the terms of the engagement should be recorded in writing. - 21.
-Where the evidence used by the reporting accountants includes that contained within the working papers of an auditor, the working papers of the reporting accountants identify the papers reviewed and the nature of the work performed.
-Whilst it is not necessary for the working papers to replicate all of the detailed findings contained in the auditor's working papers, the reporting accountants do document the basis on which the auditor addressed the particular risks identified in the reporting accountants' risk assessment procedures. - 22.
-In considering the requirements of HKSA 240 The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements and HKSA 250 Consideration of Laws and Regulations in an Audit of Financial Statements for the auditor to report any matters arising to certain authorities, the reporting accountants will need to assess the effect of these requirements when reporting in terms of the true and fair view, for the purposes of the accountants' report.
-Where matters arise which may potentially require disclosure by the reporting accountants and the reporting accountants are unsure how to proceed, the reporting accountants should take legal advice. - 23.
+All the terms of the engagement should be recorded in writing. - 20.
+Where the evidence used by the reporting accountants includes that contained within the working papers of the auditor, the working papers of the reporting accountants identify the audit working papers reviewed and the nature of the work performed by the auditor.
+Whilst it is not necessary for the reporting accountants' working papers to replicate all of the detailed findings contained in the auditor's working papers, the reporting accountants document the basis on which the auditor addressed the particular risks identified in the reporting accountants' risk assessment procedures. - 21.
+In considering the requirements of HKSA 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements and HKSA 250, Consideration of Laws and Regulations in an Audit of Financial Statements for the auditor to report any matters arising to certain authorities, the reporting accountants will need to assess the effect of these requirements when reporting in terms of the true and fair view, for the purposes of the accountants' report.
+Where matters arise which may potentially require disclosure by the reporting accountants and the reporting accountants are unsure how to proceed, the reporting accountants should take legal advice. - 22.
 In applying HKSA 240, HKSA 250 and HKSA 260 (Revised), Communication With Those Charged With Governance, the reporting accountants consider who, in relation to the investment circular, would be regarded as a person charged with governance.
-Where the issuer has already formed an audit committee, the reporting accountants communicate with the audit committee in accordance with the guidance set out in this HKSIR.
-In the absence of an audit committee those responsible for governance will usually be the directors of the issuer.
+Where the issuer has already formed an audit committee as a subgroup of those charged with governance, the reporting accountants communicate with the audit committee in accordance with the guidance set out in this HKSIR and determine whether they also need to communicate with the governance body, such as the board of directors of the issuer.